Jim Bailey (entertainer): Career

-The mid-1970s saw Bailey as a mainstay in showrooms in Las Vegas, it was at this time he was named Las Vegas Entertainer of the Year.
+The mid-1970s saw Bailey as a mainstay in showrooms in Las Vegas; it was at this time he was named Las Vegas Entertainer of the Year.
 He also was booked for concerts around the world, including the O'Keefe Centre in Toronto, and venues in Australia and South America.

-Bailey performed at some major venues.
-He performed at Super Bowl XII as Barbra Streisand and himself, did a show for Queen Elizabeth II of the United Kingdom and her husband Prince Philip, Duke of Edinburgh as Barbra Streisand and himself.
-He performed at the 1984 Winter Olympics opening ceremony and at the People's Choice Awards.
-He also returned to Carnegie Hall and the London Palladium doing multiple nights at each venue.
+Bailey also performed at some major venues; he did a show for Queen Elizabeth II and her husband Prince Philip (as Barbra Streisand and himself) and also returned to Carnegie Hall and the London Palladium doing multiple nights at each venue.

 In the late 1980s, he began to appear again in feature films.
-Because Barbra Streisand was not performing on the night club and concert circuit in the mid 1980s, Bailey decided to re-create some of her great movie performances and adapt them to his stage performances.
+Because Barbra Streisand was not performing on the night club and concert circuit in the mid-1980s, Bailey decided to re-create some of her great movie performances and adapt them to his stage performances.
 In the late 1980s, he also toured with the musical Nite Club Confidential.
 Ten years later, in 1995, he performed at an event for Streisand, Clint Eastwood, Warren Beatty, and others.

 In the 1990s, Bailey performed for Diana, Princess of Wales and Prince Charles in London.
 He again performed at Carnegie Hall and the London Palladium, as well as another long stint at The Sands in Las Vegas and Harrah's in all of their main showrooms.
 After touring extensively in the 1990s, Bailey opened the Jim Bailey Theater in Palm Springs, California, but closed the theater just 10 months later when offers were coming in for more theatrical work.

-At the start of the new millennium, Bailey did a guest starring role on Ally McBeal as Harold Dale and an episode of Duckman.
-He continued with concerts and theater performances, including a critically acclaimed performances in Charles Rohm Smith's Tallulah and Tennessee, co-starring Betty Garrett as Estelle Winwood, Mae West at the Club El Fey and Me and Jezebel.
-Other theatrical work includes Jeffrey and Fragile Fire, directed by Paul Winfield.
+Bailey also appeared in plays and in numerous other TV guest roles, including as a transgender character on Night Court in 1985 as well as a gay character on an episode of Ally McBeal in 2001; regarding his role on the latter, he said to Boston-based In Newsweekly "I'm glad I could portray a real and positive gay character on the show…The character lost his lover, but he had dignity, and his work was important to him."

 Bailey continued performing his characterizations, including benefits for AIDS research charities around the world.
 In July 2008, Bailey was slated to appear in Hollywood, London, New York and San Francisco, marking 40 years since he first performed as Garland in 1968.

-In June 2009 Bailey played London's West End for the 40th anniversary of Judy's death.
-Susie Boyt from The Times wrote "There is nothing camp or stagey about his act—it can scarcely even be described as an act, for Bailey inhabits Garland's persona to such an extent that well, there she is.
+In June 2009, Bailey played London's West End for the 40th anniversary of Judy's death.
+Susie Boyt of The Times wrote "There is nothing camp or stagey about his act—it can scarcely even be described as an act, for Bailey inhabits Garland's persona to such an extent that, well, there she is.
 It is a supreme illusion, a sort of perfect madness."